lagomorphaexe/Customandelbrot/README.md

 - [↓]:      *Downloads the set with the name entered as a png.
 If none is given, it is downloaded with a unique timestamp*.
 Clicking on the name of a saved set's data will automatically load it.

-# Requirements
+# Requirements / Installation

-Processing 3.0 or later (ideally Processing 3.5.4)
+1. Install Processing 3.0 or later if it is not already installed
+2. Clone the source code into a folder namer "Customandelbrot_3_0_3"
+3. Run the program through the processing editor.

+Note that exporting applications from processing does not exactly work, but I will try to create a working executable.

 # Contributing